Netflix/falcor/documentation/jsongraph.md

 ### Short-circuiting

-If a primitive value is encountered while evaluating a path, the get operation short-circuits, and the value type is included in the JSON Graph subset that is returned as the result of the abstract get operation.
+If a primitive value is encountered while evaluating a [Path](http://netflix.github.io/falcor/documentation/paths.html), the get operation short-circuits, and the value type is included in the JSON Graph subset that is returned as the result of the abstract get operation.
 Let’s take a look at this process in action.
 We will start with the same JSON Graph object we used in the previous section:

 ~~~js
 {